diffplug/spotless/README.md

 ## Exporting / importing from Eclipse

-There are two files to import / export with Eclipse - the import ordering file and the code formatting file.
+There are two files to import / export with Eclipse - one for code formatting and one for import ordering.

 ### Opening the preferences
 ![Eclipse preferences](images/EclipsePreferences.png)